 Abstract

 Comb-drive devises have been widely applied in many fields.
 However, the application of high frequency sensor, such as rocket chamber, still remains problems.
-In this work, a finite element code was used for the design, optimization and visualization of a comb drive.
+In this work, a finite element code was used for the design, optimization and visualization of a comb drive accelerator.
 In the simulation results, the post-optimization design has high performance in high frequency oscillation operating environment.
 The optimization is based on the ideal eigen frequency and Nelder-Mead method.
 The 3-D working conditions are realized by testing and comparing the time and frequency domain of pre-optimized and optimized design which frequency ranges from 2000 Hz to 5000 Hz.
 Finally, the electric potential and capacitance in comb drive is visualized, which shows the better electric signals and displacements.

 Key Words: comb drive, design, optimization, 3-D simulation, COMSOL, frequency.